 Layla Sleep Copper Infused Memory Foam Mattress

 Layla Sleep is another reliable pick for spinal stenosis disease.
-It has a unique feature of being a flippable mattress with twin firmness levels.
+It has the unique feature of being a flippable mattress with twin firmness levels.
 It has one side with medium-soft firmness and the other side is medium-firm.

 The mattress has a copper-infused memory foam layer that keeps hot sleepers cool.
 It has a unique thermological infused mattress cover with added thermo-gel that has heat dispersive properties.
 This mattress is a boon for customers who sleep hot.